silvasouzaadriano/rocketseatbootcamp8/docs/README.md

         </TouchableOpacity>
       )}

-    g) In the end of file add a propTypes validation related to data and onCancel objects
+    h) In the end of file add a propTypes validation related to data and onCancel objects

       Appointment.propTypes = {
         data: PropTypes.shape({